TheLucasSchwarz/zeroshotENGINE/docs/Tutorial_Get_Started.md

 df = pd.DataFrame(
     {
         "text": [
             "We need to invest more in renewable energy to combat climate change.
-The opposition continues to ignore scientific evidence.", "Today I announced our new healthcare plan that will benefit all citizens.
+The government continues to ignore scientific evidence.", "Today I announced our new healthcare plan that will benefit all citizens.
 Together we can build a better future.", "Our economic policies have created thousands of jobs.
 Unlike @OppositionParty who only raised taxes during their term.", "Yesterday I was swimming on the beach.", "Our infrastructure plan will create jobs and improve our roads and bridges.
 It's time to invest in our future.", "The opposition's stance on healthcare is dangerous and irresponsible.
 We need to protect our citizens.", "Climate change is the biggest threat to our planet.
 We must act now to reduce emissions and invest in renewable energy.", "Our tax cuts have benefited millions of families.
-The opposition wants to raise taxes and hurt our economy.", "We need to support our military and veterans.
+The democrats wants to raise taxes and hurt our economy.", "We need to support our military and veterans.
 They have sacrificed so much for our country.", "The opposition's plan to defund the police is reckless.
 We need to ensure the safety of our communities.", ],